The above quote was taken from Carrie (1976). I thought it was fitting.

 Because of this, it can often be very difficult to put yourself “out there”.
 Blogging is no exception, because it allows you to reach people all over the world, many of whom you don’t know in real life.
 It’s a terrifying thought, that someone could be sitting there judging you and you don’t even know.
 It’s easy for someone to tell you to just ignore it, but it isn’t always that easy to stop yourself from overthinking and considering the “what if’s?”.
 I often find myself asking loved ones if I’m doing okay when I’m in a social environment, or on the journey home I’ll ask if I embarrassed myself.
 This constant fear of causing people to dislike me is exhausting, but something that is gradually getting better thanks to the support of counsellors and loved ones.

-Whilst I haven’t had any direct hate towards me in relation to my blog, I’m always worried that one day I will.
+I also fear being publicly mocked.
 I’ve had people that disagree with my opinions, but that’s different because it’s not “hate”, it’s just a different point of view.
 Which is completely fine, and I actively encourage.
 But my social anxiety often prevents me from wanting to post anything at all, out of fear that I will be mocked.
 The internet can often make you feel vulnerable as people can be granted anonymity, which makes hateful comments that much easier to create.
-It seems silly to fear what hasn’t even happened to you yet, but mental health is rarely rational and can cause you to worry about the tiniest things, regardless of their plausibility.
+I have unfortunately received hate comments and some really cruel abuse directed to me, but it’s important that I rise above it and attempt to move on.

 I suppose the reason I’m writing all this is to really be honest with all of you, and offer my support to those who struggle with similar issues in their day-to-day lives.
 I’ve put together a few positive affirmations that have helped me to overcome my fear of posting and interacting with fellow bloggers.
 Maybe it will help someone else.